Designated Officer: Director, Human Resources

 - Engagement (for contributions to the advancement of University engagement with the community)

-Nominations for the Vice-Chancellor and President’s Medals are called annually.
+Nominations for the Vice-Chancellor and President’s Awards for Excellence are called for annually.

 Academic staff pursue international standards in teaching, research and engagement.
 To achieve these standards, it is essential that the performance of academic staff be of high quality.
 To attract, develop, motivate and retain high quality academic staff, it is important to recognise and reward their performance.

 From the University’s perspective, the professional development program (PDP) is a means by which the performance and achievement of staff can be recognised and rewarded, a significant investment in staff and career development can be made, and strategic and productive partnerships can be developed.
-Also, the implementation and outcomes of PDP contribute to the achievement of the University, Faculty and Cost Centre’s strategic goals.
+The implementation and outcomes of PDP contribute to the achievement of the University’s, Faculty’s and Cost Centre’s strategic goals.

 Where there is an identified difficulty in attracting and retaining staff in particular specialist areas, a market loading can be applied if the position is identified as critical.
 A market loading provides remuneration in excess of the approved position classification level for a specified position.
 A market loading can be negotiated as part of an offer of appointment or be awarded to a filled position on the basis of the following criteria being met: